skydev2020/fullstack-candidate-testing/README.md

 # Rodrigo's comments:

+A public deployment of this project is in https://clipboardhealthtest.web.app

 As there was no specific definition of what screen actions or buttons should work, I focused on two stages:

 - Basic stage: